Calum Scott: 2023–present: Collaborations and Avenoir

-In July 12, 2024, Scott released his third single, a pop driven track titled "Roots", which critics described as an energetic and optimistic pop anthem, with one review noting its "mesmerizing track" and "dance euphoria".
-The song reached #20 on the UK's Official Singles Downloads Chart.

-The fourth single, "My World", was released in October 4, 2024.
-It peaked at #26 on the Official Singles Downloads Chart.

-In April 4, 2025, Scott released his next single "God Knows", along with the announcement of the title of his third album Avenoir, due to be originally released on September 12.
+On 12 July 2024, Scott released his third single, a pop driven track titled "Roots", which critics described as an energetic and optimistic pop anthem, with one review noting its "mesmerizing track" and "dance euphoria".
+The song reached number 20 on the UK's Official Singles Downloads Chart.
+The fourth single, "My World", was released on 4 October 2024.
+It peaked at number 26 on the Official Singles Downloads Chart.
+On 4 April 2025, Scott released his next single, "God Knows", alongside the announcement of the title of his third album, Avenoir, due to be released originally on 12 September.
 Scott noted on social media that the album was his "most confident work yet".
-His next single, "Die For You", was released on May 26.
+His next single, "Die for You", was released on 26 May.
 Scott also announced the North American leg of his Avenoir Tour, scheduled for 2026.

-In September 12, 2025 (the original release date for the third album), Scott released a re-imagined ballad duet of "I Wanna Dance with Somebody (Who Loves Me)" featuring Whitney Houston's original vocal stems.
+On 19 August 2025, it was announced that Scott would be featured as a coach on the fifteenth season of The Voice of Germany, on the "Comeback Stage".
+On 12 September 2025 (the original release date for the third album), Scott released a re-imagined ballad duet of "I Wanna Dance with Somebody (Who Loves Me)" featuring Whitney Houston's original vocal stems.
 The collaboration received approval from Houston's estate.
-It entered the UK Singles Chart Update at #93.

-The third album, Avenoir, was released on October 10, and entered the charts at #31.
+It entered the UK singles chart update at number 93.
+The third album, Avenoir, was released on 10 October, and entered the charts at number 31.
+On 31 December 2025, Scott performed with Irish singer Ronan Keating on the latter's BBC One New Year's Eve programme, Ronan Keating and Friends: A New Year's Eve Party.

+On 20 February 2026, Scott released a reworked version of Avenoir track "Unsteady", featuring rapper Aitch.